lifeoncode/volt-backend/README.md

-# Volt backend
+# 🔒️ Volt

-This is the backend application for Volt - a 'secrets manager' web platform where users can securely store sensitive information like passwords, online payment methods and physical address information.
+Volt is a password manager - this is the backend application for Volt

-### Technology stack
+### 📦️ Tech stack
-The application is built on the following technologies & tools:

 - TypeScript
 - Node.js + Express
 - Prisma + PostGreSQL

-### Architecture
+### 🧮 Architecture

-The following is a brief overview of how the application works, how all the different components communicate to achieve desired outcomes, etc.
+...